misha130/ion-datepicker/README.md

  `[max]` - maximum date that user is allowed to select.  (not required)

+ `mode` - the mode the datepicker operates in, default as single.
+Can be range and multiple.
+Range will make the datepicker return an array of 2 and multiple will return an array of selected dates. single returns a single Date object.

  `[disabledDates]` - An array of dates that should be disabled (not required)

  `[calendar]` - A boolean that determines whether to show calendar or not.
 Defaults to true.